Tehrim46/StyleMarket/README.md

 Development: Implemented in VS Code
 Version Control: GitHub for task tracking and collaboration

-Phase 1 – Frontend Application
+Phase 1 – Frontend Application:
 Sketched the layout to plan structure and user flow.
 Digitized and refined the design in GoodNotes.
 Began development in VS Code.